Monster X Strikes Back: Attack the G8 Summit: Cast

+Production

+The film is the first official The X from Outer Space remake to be released, following several scrapped attempts by 1990s.

+As a part of promotions, Minoru Kawasaki introduced a specialized episode in his Den Ace series, and the American staffing agency Ladders, Inc. used the kaiju Guilala for a television commercial.

+The character "Take-Majin" and his behaviors are based on Takeshi Kitano's previous parodies on Daimajin (Note: Kitano has previously introduced Daimajin parodies in his variety shows such as Tensai Takeshi No Genki Ga Deru Terebi!! and Waratte Pon!.) and Nadia Comăneci, (also as a parody to his raid on Friday) while influences from Gamera and Ultraman franchises can be seen on his heroism and a supporting child.

 Reception

 When released at G-Fest XVI, the film was well-received because it did not take itself seriously and adopted a satirical approach.
 However, retrospective reviews were disappointed that many sequences of Guilala in the film used stock footage recycled from The X from Outer Space.
 The Hollywood Reporter characterized the film as "certainly having little arthouse value, but (...) bound to get people into the cinemas".